 Opening a Barbershop: The Complete Step-by-Step Guide

-by Paige Newberry May 17, 2022 — 8 min read
+by Paige Newberry Nov 18, 2025 — 11 min read

 Opening a Barbershop: The Complete Step-by-Step Guide

-Square cannot provide advice on tax issues.
 This article is for educational purposes and does not constitute legal or tax advice.
 For specific advice applicable to your business, please contact a professional.

-Step 1: Perform market research to learn how to stand out from the competition.
+Step 1: Perform market research to learn how to stand out from the competition

 Next, you’ll want to research other local barbers and businesses.
 Find out what other barbers charge in your area, which services they offer, and where their shops are located.
 You’ll want to stand out from the competition and avoid opening a location too close to another well-established barbershop.

 When looking for a location and thinking about your marketing strategy, find a niche that you can serve.
-To really stand out, look for underserved niches in the area.
+To really stand out, look for underserved audiences in the area.
 Do you want to market to high-end clientele?
 To families?
 Only to children?
 Whichever niche it might be, ensure that it’s in line with the market and competitor research you’ve done to set yourself up for success.

 Now for the crucial part of opening a barbershop: the legal structure.
 If this is your first location, you’ll have to determine whether you want to operate as an LLC, as a sole proprietorship, as a corporation, or as a partnership with another owner.
 You’ll want to do research or ask a trusted accountant about the tax implications related to each structure and how they can benefit your business.
+Reliable sources such as the U.S. Small Business Administration (SBA) and the U.S. General Services Administration (GSA) offer helpful guidance for small business owners exploring these options.

-Step 3: Figure out your finances and expenses.
+Step 3: Figure out your finances and expenses

-Once you establish your budget, you’ll want to open business banking accounts to keep finances and responsibilities separate from your personal entities.
-If you don’t have a trusted accountant you’re willing to work with, it’s important you do extensive research about the financial accounting for your small business and what your financing options are.
+If you don’t have a trusted accountant, take time to research small business accounting basics about the financial accounting for your small business and what your financing options are.
 If you’re looking into loans, into lines of credit, or even dipping into your savings, be sure to account for each of those scenarios and what fees or interest are associated with each.

-To keep track of incoming payments and revenue accurately and efficiently, you’ll want to have the point-of-sale system that best suits your business in place.
-With the extensive product options at Square, you can have all your data, earnings, sales, and team performance reports in one place.
+To keep track of incoming payments and revenue accurately and efficiently, you’ll want to have a point-of-sale system that best suits your business in place.
+With the extensive product options at Square, you can keep all your data, earnings, sales, and team performance reports in one place.
 There’s no need to integrate any additional subscriptions since everything connects together with Square.
 With products such as Square Appointments, Square Payroll, and Square Banking, your business can be up and running smoothly in no time.

 opening a barbershop

-Step 4: Build your brand.
+Step 4: Build your brand and marketing plan

 While this is step four in our guide, the branding of your barbershop should be top of mind throughout the entire process.
 Depending on how you structure your business, you’ll need to provide the name of your barbershop to apply for your legal entity status, EIN, insurance, and licenses.
 Once your business name has been approved, it can be a challenge to change it, so be thorough when discussing and deciding on a name.

-Once you choose a name, it’s time for your creative side to kick into high gear.
 You can choose to design a logo yourself with free accessible tools such as Canva.
 Or, if you aren’t the artistic type, you can hire a freelance illustrator to design one for you.
-Remember, your name and logo will be your clients’ first impression of your business.
-You’ll want your branding to be approachable to your target client.
+Remember, your name and logo will be your clients’ first impression of your business, so you’ll want your branding to be approachable to your target client.

-Create the customer experience
+Define the customer experience

 An investment in high-quality clippers, shears, razors, and other shaving equipment can go a long way to create a brand for your business.
 When you evaluate barber tools, be sure to pick the right ones for your business and your budget.
 These are tools you’ll use every day, so splurging on the higher-quality brands such as Wahl or Andis could make all the difference for your client experience.

-Step 6: Build your team.
+Step 7: Build your team

 Once your business and location are established, it’s time to build your team.
 If you’ve been in the industry for a while, recruit barbers who you know will have your business’s success in mind.
 If they have the motivation to grow, they’ll want to support the growth of your business as well.